alcf-lidar/alcf-lidar.github.io/_includes/model_guide.md

 (mass fraction of cloud liquid water and ice in air) not available in the dataset.

-Below is a description of the model output supported by ALCF.
+Below is a description of the model output supported by the ALCF.
 You might have to modify the code for reading the model output depending on the exact format of the model output, such as variable names and how they are split among the output files.